 Southern Baptists value local church autonomy, congregational church government and cooperation, Pressley said.
 CP allows more than 46,000 local churches to advance all those values simultaneously.

-“The Cooperative Program is this unbelievably superior way for us to preserve autonomy (nobody tells me what to do), to have the congregation, our church, and cooperate for the advancement of the Kingdom of God because ultimately that’s what our business is,” he said.
+“The Cooperative Program is this unbelievably superior way for us to preserve autonomy (nobody tells me what to do), to have the congregation, our church, and cooperate for the advancement of the kingdom of God because ultimately that’s what our business is,” he said.

 CP promotes missions beyond the local church, elevates evangelism and helps ensure theological fidelity, Pressley said.